 This article was originally published Oct.
 23, 2008.
 It has been updated.

-Neither Austin Edwards nor Tim Beyers owns shares of any of the companies mentioned.
-Copart is both a Stock Advisor and Rule Breakers selection.
-The Motley Fool's disclosure policy is thinking up new torture devices for Catbert, evil HR director, who just took a gig consulting for some of Wall Street's biggest firms.
+Neither Austin Edwards nor Tim Beyers owned shares in any of the companies mentioned in this article at the time of publication.
+Amazon.com is a Motley Fool Stock Advisor selection.
+The Fool's disclosure policy is thinking up new torture devices for Catbert, evil HR director, who just took a gig consulting to some of Wall Street's biggest firms.